walterpg/google-drive-sync/doc/readme.txt

 * Download: The remote version of the open database is downloaded replacing the open database.

-The Synchronize mode can be configured to run automatically when the open database is saved.
+The "Synchronize" mode can be configured to run automatically when the open database is saved.

-The Plugin matches remote file by the file name of the open database.
-The remote file can be moved to any folder within the Google Drive, but the file name must be unique within the drive and match the local file name.
+The Plugin matches the remote file by the file name of the open database.
+The remote file can be moved to any folder within the Google Drive, but the file name must be unique within the Drive and match the local file name.

 Requirements